vinirossa/software-engineering/design-patterns.md

 ### Decorator

-Add responsibilities to objects dynamically.
+Add responsibilities and behaviours to objects dynamically without the need to change it.

 **Applicability:**
 - Add features to existent code